 About the Project

-Two positions commencing in July are still available.
+Two positions commencing in January 2018 are available.

 Commitment: 6-8 hours/ week, 6 or 12-month terms.